nickge1/ISDM-Project/Report.md

 Main Flow | 1.
 Relationship Manager is given questionnaire to complete<br>2.
 Relationship Manager takes 10 minutes to complete questionnaire<br>3.
 A skill matrix and profile is generated based on questionnaire results
 Exceptions |
 Includes/Extends/Inherits |
-Supporting Information | As current employees are already hired, they will have to take questionnaire to get a custom profile established.
+Non-Functional Requirements | Current employees will additionally have to take the questionnaire to get a custom profile established
-Non-Functional Requirements |

 User Case Name | Outbound Call
 -- | --
 Use Case ID | UC002
-User Stories |
+User Stories | UD04, UD09
-Goal | Connect Relationship Manager to customer Priority |
+Goal | Connect Relationship Manager to customer Priority | High
 Actors | Relationship Managers, Potential Customers Pre-conditions | There are available customers that match the Relationship Manager's profile Post-conditions | Relationship Manager is connected to customer Trigger | Relationship Manager calls Potential Customer Main Flow | 1.
-The Relationship Manager calls the customer<br>2.The Relationship Manager uses the script and guidelines to talk to the customer
+The Relationship Manager calls the customer<br>2.
+The customer details are displayed to the Relationship Manager<br>3.The Relationship Manager uses the script and guidelines to talk to the customer
-Exceptions |
-Includes/Extends/Inherits |
-Supporting Information |
-Non-Functional Requirements |
+Exceptions | Customer does not take call<br>Customer hangs up Includes/Extends/Inherits | Includes Match Relationship Manager to Customer Non-Functional Requirements |

 User Case Name | Inbound Call
 -- | --
 Use Case ID | UC003
-User Stories |
+User Stories | UD05, UD12, UD14, UD15
-Goal | Connect customer to Relationship Manager Priority |
+Goal | Connect customer to Relationship Manager Priority | High
 Actors | Relationship Managers, Existing Customers Pre-conditions |
 Post-conditions | Customer is connected to Relationship Manager Trigger | Customer calls Call Management Centre
 Main Flow | 1.
 The customer calls the Call Management Centre<br>2.
 Customer is routed the the most appropriate Relationship Manager.
 If no appropriate Relationship Managers are available see "Alternate Flow 1"
-Exceptions |
-Includes/Extends/Inherits |
-Supporting Information |
-Non-Functional Requirements |
+Exceptions | Customer hangs up Includes/Extends/Inherits | Includes Match Relationship Manager to Customer Non-Functional Requirements |

 Alternate Flow 1 | Initiate Interactive Voice Response